PseudoKnight/CHNaughty/README.md

 ## Relative/Smooth Teleports
 ### relative_teleport([playerName], relativeLocation)
 Sets the player location relative to where they are on their client.
 This can be used for smooth teleportation.
 The location is not an absolute world location.
 X would be how many meters along the x coordinate the location is from the player's current location.
+NOTE: This should work as a smooth teleport in 1.14 again.

 ## Entity Rotation
 ### set_entity_rotation(entityID, yaw, [pitch])